rse-asia/RSE_Asia/content/talk/2025-06-06_epcc/_index.md

   - Scotland
   - United Kingdom
   - In Person
-summary: "An invited talk on 'Research Study on the Research Soware Engineering (RSEng) Landscape in Asia' at the EPCC, University of Edinburgh, in-person in May 2025."
+summary: "An invited talk on 'Research Study on the Research Software Engineering (RSEng) Landscape in Asia' at the EPCC, University of Edinburgh, in-person in May 2025."
 image:
   preview_only: true
   filename: "epcc_jyoti_talk_title_slide.jpeg"